furkantaskin/as_task/README.md

 I want to thank Coding Allstars for this amazing opportunity.
 I learned a lot from this task and I am sure that I can do better in the future.
 I am looking forward to hearing from you.
 Thank you.

+Simple diagram for these steps can be found [here](https://whimsical.com/coding-allstars-9NdGoAsGiksoUpRN4SezqC)

 Repo for JS operations is [here](https://github.com/furkantaskin/as_task_js)